lorenzo-rovigatti/comp_bio_notes/all_atom.md

 \text{RMSD}(t) = \sqrt{\frac{1}{N} \sum_{i=1}^{N} |\vec r_i(t) - \vec r_i^{\text{ref}}|^2}
 $$ (eq:rmsd)

 where $\vec r_i^{\text{ref}}$ is the position of the $i$-th atom in the reference structure.
-To compute the RMSD in MD simulations Eq. [](#eq:rmsd) is applied after that the structure at each time point is aligned with the reference structure (typically minimizing rotational and translational differences).
+To compute the RMSD in MD simulations, Eq. [](#eq:rmsd) is evaluated after the configuration at time $t$ is aligned with the reference structure (typically minimizing rotational and translational differences).
 Formally, this can be written as

 $$
 \text{RMSD}(t) = \sqrt{\frac{1}{N} \sum_{i=1}^{N} |\hat R \cdot \vec r_i(t) + \vec t - \vec r_i^{\text{ref}}|^2},
 $$ (eq:aligned_rmsd)

 where $\hat R$ and $\vec t$ are the rotation matrix and translation vector that minimise the resulting RMSD, respectively.
 The most common use of the RMSD is to plot it as a function of time to analyse the stability of the molecule: lower RMSD values indicate that the structure remains close to the reference, while higher values suggest significant conformational changes.
+It is rather common to only use a subset of atoms to compute the RMSD (*e.g.* to compare the structure of two polypeptides with different sequences, only backbone atoms are used).

 ```{figure} figures/rmsd_amber.png
 :name: fig:rmsd_amber